 - Failure to yield when making U-turns.
 We’ve all witnessed the infamous U-turn right-of-way confusion.
 You had the light and were making a U-turn, when at the same time a driver made a right turn on a red light, slamming into your car.

 - Failure to stop at a red light or stop sign.
 You must stop at a stop sign or a red light, even if you are making a right turn.
-But not everyone obeys the law, which can cause a failure to yield accident.
+Not everyone obeys the law, which can cause a failure to yield accident.

 - Failure to yield to pedestrians and bicyclists.
 You do not have to be in a car to be involved in a failure to yield accident.
-It happens although there are laws stating that drivers must yield the right-of-way to pedestrians and bicyclists.
 If you were crossing a street in a clearly marked crosswalk and a car ignored the yield sign and barreled right into you, you may have a case.
-Bikers can also become victims, even when cycling in clearly-marked bike lanes.
+Bikers can also become victims, even when cycling in clearly marked bike lanes.

 Other examples of failure to yield accidents include: